GitHubGitHub

 Styling Configuration

 Vi Mongo supports theme customization via style files stored in the styles/ directory.
 You can create and edit these files to customize the appearance of the application.
+Each theme can be changed using showStyleModal key which defaults to Ctrl+T

-Global Styles
+Example Styles

-Content Styles
+Default Styles

 Other Notes